DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

 ### Create a secret to use the Entitled Registry

-1. To get your entitlement key, log in to [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary) with the IBMid and password that are associated with the entitled software .
+1. To get your entitlement key, log in to [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary) with the IBMid and password that are associated with the entitled software.

     In the **Container software library** tile, verify your entitlement on the **View library** page, and then go to **Get entitlement key**  to retrieve the key.